 - Percentage Decrease

-When the second value i.e. the new value is greater than the first value i.e. old value, then the percentage change becomes positive and it is mainly a percentage increase.
-On the other hand, when the second value is smaller than the first value, the percentage change becomes negative which means a percentage decrease.
+When the second value i.e. the new value is greater than the first value i.e. old value, the percentage change becomes positive and it is a percentage increase.
+When the second value is smaller than the first value, the percentage change becomes negative which means it is a percentage decrease.

 In the figure below, we’ll try to calculate the percentage change between two values in column D. The two values are Stock at January and Stock at February.